barbazul/1kfa/mod_guide_campaigns.md

 Taking the prize might involve a twisting road of trials, or it might be one explosive boss battle.

-Let the story be what it must be, and *play to find out what happens*, but also take your opportunities to earn *Good Bank* points when they arise.
+Let the story be what it must be, and *play* to find out the details of what happens, but also take your opportunities to earn *Journey points* when they arise.

 # One-Shot Campaign